factorial-io/phabalicious/docs/kubernetes.md

 Phabalicious can help you integrating your app with a kubernetes stack and running your common tasks against an installation hosted on a kubernetes cluster.
 You can leverage phabalicious scaffolder to create yml definitions for your app and apply them to your cluster automatically.
 Phab can also help you getting a shell to one of your pods.

+**Note:**
+The current version of phabalicious does not support any kind of authorization or authentication.
+It expects that the local environment is set up correctly for executing `kubectl`!

 ## Host-Configuration

 All necessary configuration is located under the `kube`-property.
 Here's an example: